kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Version Skew Strategy

-The feature introduces a new optional field on `ResourceSlice` and new enforcement logic in the scheduler.
-Both `kube-apiserver` and `kube-scheduler` can be running an old version (which doesn't know the field), a new version with the feature gate disabled, or a new version with the feature gate enabled.
+The feature introduces two new optional fields in `ResourceSlice`, `ResourceClaim.Status`, and new enforcement logic in the scheduler.
+Both `kube-apiserver` and `kube-scheduler` can be running an old version (which doesn't know the fields), a new version with the feature gate disabled, or a new version with the feature gate enabled.
 The table below summarises the behaviour for every combination on a single cluster.